A mathematical study of the excess growth rate: Excess growth rate: properties and interconnections

 Consider a portfolio of $k_1 + \cdots + k_n$ assets with weights $\bpi \circ \bp$.
 Its excess growth rate is equal to $\Gamma(\bpi \circ \bp, \bR)$.
 The chain rule states that we may decompose it as a sum of two parts.
 First, consider the {\it portfolio of portfolios}, where ``asset $i$'' is the $i$-th portfolio with gross return $\langle \bp^i, \bR^i \rangle$.
 This gives the excess growth rate $\Gamma(\bpi, \llangle \bp, \bR \rrangle)$.
 Note that the gross returns $R_j^i$ of the individual ``atomic'' assets enter indirectly through $\llangle \bp, \bR \rrangle$ (in \cite{leinster2021entropy} this property is called {\it modularity}).
 The second term is the weighted sum of the excess growth rates $\Gamma (\bp^i, \bR^i)$ of the individual portfolios.
 The reader should note that this property is reminiscent of the chain rule of relative entropy (see \eqref{eqn:relative.entropy.chain.rule}).
 The precise algebraic relationships between the relative entropy and excess growth rate are given in Lemma \ref{lem:link.rel.entr}.

 \begin{proof}[Proof of Proposition \ref{prop:chain.rule.1}] By definition of $\Gamma(\bpi \circ \bp, \bR)$, we have

 \end{proof}

-Our characterization theorem in Section \ref{sec:relative entropy} requires a more general version of the chain rule.
-To motivate it, we extend the financial context of \eqref{prop:chain.rule.1}.
-Now, suppose that the $n$ portfolios hold assets in $n$ countries with {\it different currencies} (or, more generally, different num\'{e}raires).
-To compute the excess growth rate of the composite portfolio, we need to express all returns using a common currency (num\'{e}raire).
-In the statement below, we think of $a_i \geq 0$ as the conversion factor for the assets in the $i$-th portfolio; when $a_i > 0$, it plays the role of the factor $\frac{Q}{Q'}$ in \eqref{eqn:relative.return}.
+Given the support properties in Proposition \ref{prop:support}, num\'{e}raire invariance and the first chain rule are equivalent to a slightly more general chain rule.
+To motivate it, suppose that the $n$ portfolios hold assets in $n$ countries with {\it different currencies} (num\'{e}raires).
+To compute the excess growth rate of the composite portfolio, we need to express all returns in terms of a common currency.
+In the statement below, we think of $a_i \geq 0$ as the conversion factor for the assets in the $i$-th portfolio; when $a_i > 0$, it plays the role of the factor $Q/Q'$ in \eqref{eqn:relative.return}.